pinax/pinax/docs/apps_list.md

 ## [django-waitinglist](https://github.com/pinax/django-waitinglist)
 django-waitinglist is a Django waiting list app for running a private beta with cohorts support.
 ## [pinax-points](https://github.com/pinax/pinax-points)
-pinax-points is a points, positions and levels app for Django.
+pinax-points is a points, positions, and levels app for Django.

 pinax-points, formerly agon, provides the ability to track points on arbitrary objects in your system.
-The common case being User instances.
+The common case being user instances.
 It can additionally keep track of positions for these objects to produce leaderboards.

 This code has mostly been pulled out of typewar and made slightly more generic to work well.
 ## [pinax-referrals](https://github.com/pinax/pinax-referrals)